infumap/infumap/tools/gpu/text_embedding/README.md

 - The old FastAPI `/embed` payload shape is gone.
 Infumap now sends the OpenAI-compatible `model` plus `input` payload.
 - Infumap's Rust embedding API distinguishes retrieval documents from retrieval queries.
-Fragment documents are embedded with `title: none | text: ...`.
+Fragment documents are embedded as-is.
+Search queries are embedded with Qwen's retrieval instruction prefix:
-  Search queries are embedded with `task: search result | query: ...`.
+  `Instruct: Given a web search query, retrieve relevant passages that answer the query`.
 - The OpenAI-compatible endpoint requires pooling other than `none`; the launcher defaults to `last`.
 - On macOS, a Homebrew or source-built `llama-server` normally uses Metal when